© PVHCC Limited. All rights reserved. | PVHCC Limited by Guarantee. Registered No 06039320 England.

 Membership gives access to technical advice based upon members knowledge and experience backed up by Workshop Manuals and a Spares Advisory service.
 The Club does not hold stocks of spares as the range of cars covered exceeds 20 distinct models, however limited re-manufacture is undertaken from time to time when no known sources of crucial parts are known to exist.
 The Club's contacts with specialist Rootes car spares suppliers can usually source mechanical parts either new or second-hand, reconditioned items are also often available through specialists.

-Preferential Insurance terms are available to members negotiated on their behalf by the Association of Rootes Car Clubs, of which the PVHCC was a founder member.
+Preferential Insurance terms are available to members negotiated on their behalf.
 Members have access to an Insurance Company approved team of valuers who give assistance in determining actual and replacement values.

 Registration Number recovery, the DVLA has a scheme with car clubs to deal with this and we in the Post Vintage Humber Car Club are authorised by them to make the enquires and obtain and complete the relevant paperwork.
 A physical examination of the vehicle may be required.